Please familiarise yourself with the components in the overview below:

 Insert the Speaker into the Speaker Case, aligning it with the inner support ring.
 Then, place the Speaker Lid on top and press gently until it snaps into place.
 The lid is designed with a precision friction-fit grip, eliminating the need for screws while ensuring a secure hold.

 Place the Raspberry Pi 4 onto the Pi Bracket, aligning the mounting holes with the standoffs.
-Secure it using 4 Ă— M2Ă—6 screws.
-Ensure that the GPIO header is positioned upward for later connection with the Expansion Board and AIY Voice Bonnet, and route the speaker wires neatly below the Pi to prevent obstruction.
+Secure it using 4 × M2×6 screws.

 Align the AIY Voice Bonnet with the GPIO header of the Raspberry Pi 4 and gently press it down until it is fully seated.
 Make sure all the pins are correctly aligned and inserted straight into the header to prevent bending or loose contact.